Aubrey McClendon: Death

-McClendon died in a solo-occupant, single-vehicle crash at 9:12 a.m. on March 2, 2016.
-According to police reports, he died instantly when his 2013 Chevrolet Tahoe SUV traveled at 88 mph and crashed into a concrete overpass for the Turner Turnpike on Midwest Boulevard in Oklahoma City.
+According to police reports, McClendon died instantly at 9:12 a.m. on March 2, 2016, when his 2013 Chevrolet Tahoe SUV, traveling at 88 mph, crashed into a concrete overpass for the Turner Turnpike on Midwest Boulevard in Oklahoma City in a solo-occupant, single-vehicle crash.
+The event occurred one day after McClendon's indictment by a federal grand jury accusing him of violating antitrust laws from 2007 to 2012 while the CEO of Chesapeake Energy.
+However, no arraignments or meetings were scheduled with McClendon on the day of his car accident.

 McClendon's body was badly burned, making identification difficult.
-A forensic odontologist was brought in, and positively identified McClendon by his teeth on March 4, 2016.
+A forensic odontologist positively identified McClendon by his teeth on March 4, 2016.
 The medical examiner's office reported McClendon died from multiple blunt force trauma.
 On March 3, 2016, less than 48 hours after McClendon was charged, the Justice Department filed motions and dismissed McClendon's indictment.
-On June 8, 2016, the Oklahoma medical examiner officially ruled the crash which killed shale pioneer McClendon was an accident.
-According to the autopsy report, no alcohol was involved in the accident, but an unspecified amount of the over the counter first-generation antihistamine and short-term sedative drug Doxylamine (which is used as an antihistamine or to treat insomnia) was found in Mr. McClendon's system.
+On June 8, 2016, the Oklahoma medical examiner officially ruled the crash which killed McClendon was an accident.
+According to the autopsy report, no alcohol was involved in the accident, but an unspecified amount of the over-the-counter first-generation antihistamine and short-term sedative drug Doxylamine (which is used as an antihistamine or to treat insomnia) was found in McClendon's system.
+He was not wearing a seat belt at the time of the crash but this was not unusual for McClendon.

-Background

-The event occurred one day after McClendon's indictment by a federal grand jury accusing him of violating antitrust laws from 2007 to 2012 while the CEO of Chesapeake Energy.
-A spokesman for the U.S. Attorney in Oklahoma City disputed initial reports that McClendon was en route to the courthouse when the crash occurred.
-The spokesman said no arraignments or meetings were scheduled with McClendon on the day of his car accident.

-Discussion and investigation

 Oklahoma City Police spokesman Paco Balderrama said of McClendon's actions, "He pretty much drove straight into the wall.
 The information out there at the scene is that he went left of center, went through a grassy area right before colliding into the embankment.
 There was plenty of opportunity for him to correct and get back on the roadway, and that didn't occur."
-On June 9 the medical examiner classified the death as an accident.
+There was no evidence of suicide, although there was the possibility of a medical event.